 - 1. Fully open

 - 2. Half open

 - 3. Closed

 - 4. Starter (choke)

-6. Completely close the throttle lever and start the engine by pushing the start switch.
+- Completely close the throttle lever and start the engine by pushing the start switch.
+NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
+[ECB00162]

 If the engine fails to start, release the start switch, then push it again.
 Pause a few seconds before the next attempt.
 Each cranking should be as short as possible to preserve battery energy.
 Do not crank the engine more than 10 seconds on each attempt.